kabirpathak/fun-with-docker/README.md

     ME_CONFIG_MONGODB_SERVER=container_name only works here because mongo and mongo-express are in the same docker-network.
     ```

 - Now mongo-express can be accessed from port 8081.
-Created database user-accounts
+Created database user-database.

-- To check whether the connection between mongodb and mongo-express was correctly established, update the user from your browser, and then visit localhost:8081 -> db: user_account -> collection: users; You should be able to see 1 entry in the users collection.
+- To check whether the connection between mongodb and mongo-express was correctly established, update the user from your browser, and then visit localhost:8081 -> db: user-database -> collection: users; You should be able to see 1 entry in the users collection.

 <img src="https://user-images.githubusercontent.com/46262107/193707763-67df64c5-099b-44bd-92ad-ff73d1d9f1de.png" width="40%" />

 ---

+### Commit #2 (Using docker-compose)

+- Created a docker-compose file.
+No need to create a docker network, since docker-compose takes care of that.
+- Running docker-compose -f mongo.yaml down will delete all created containers and docker network.
+- Used healthcheck and depends_on to ensure that mongo-express starts only when mongodb is already up.
+Otherwise, mongo-express was trying to establish connection before mongodb was even up, and exiting.